weiling24/weiling24.github.io/_posts/2024-08-01-applied-data-science-project.md

   - `max_depth = 8`  , `min_samples_split = 15`  , `min_samples_leaf = 5`

 **1B.
 Tuned Model**

-- using `GridSearchCV` to automatically find the best combination of hyperparameters for a model, optimizing its performance while reducing the need for manual trial-and-error tuning.
+- Used `GridSearchCV` to automatically find the best combination of hyperparameters for a model, optimizing its performance while reducing the need for manual trial-and-error tuning.
 Tested 350+ parameter combinations
-  - Parameters optimized: max_depth (4-10), min_samples_split (10-20), min_samples_leaf (5-10), class_weight, criterion
+  - Parameters optimized: max_depth (4-10), min_samples_split (10-20), min_samples_leaf (5-10), criterion
   - Best Decision Tree parameters:  `criterion': 'gini`, `max_depth': 8`, `min_samples_leaf: 5`, `min_samples_split': 10`
 - Custom scoring metric: To prioritise the detection of the High-Risk class in the imbalanced dataset, **weighted F1 score** was used.
 - Cross validation - Used **StratifiedKFold (5 folds)** to ensure that the **class distribution is maintained in each fold**, providing a more reliable evaluation on imbalanced datasets.